d-led/luconejo/README.md

  - no SSL support yet, will be configurable in the future
  - compiles and passes tests with clang on MacOS X only
  - rabbitmq-c should be built with its own CMake config and linked dynamically
+ - deleting exchanges seems to work, but doesn't throw on wrongful deletion

 motivation
 ==========